Peter Jackson: Early life and education

 and was raised in its far northern suburb of Pukerua Bay.
-His parents – Joan (née Ruck), a factory worker and housewife, and William "Bill" Jackson, a wages clerk – were emigrants from England.
+His parents – Joan (née Ruck), a factory worker and housewife, and William "Bill" Jackson, a wages clerk – were immigrants from England.

 As a child, Jackson was a keen film fan, growing up on Ray Harryhausen films, as well as finding inspiration in the television series Thunderbirds and Monty Python's Flying Circus.
 After a family friend gave the Jacksons a Super 8 cine-camera with Peter in mind, he began making short films with his friends.
 Jackson has long cited King Kong as his favourite film, and around the age of nine he attempted to remake it using his own stop-motion models.
 Also, as a child Jackson made a World War II epic called The Dwarf Patrol seen on the Bad Taste bonus disc, which featured his first special effect of poking pinholes in the film for gun shots, and a James Bond spoof named Coldfinger.
 Most notable though was a 20-minute short called The Valley, which won him a special prize because of the shots he used.

-In school, Jackson expressed no interest in sports.
+Jackson attended Kāpiti College, where he expressed no interest in sports.
 His classmates also remember him wearing a duffel coat with "an obsession verging on religious".
-He had no formal training in film-making, but learned about editing, special effects and make-up largely through his own trial and error.
+He had no formal training in film-making, but learned about editing, visual effects and make-up largely through his own trial and error.
 As a young adult, Jackson discovered the work of author J. R. R. Tolkien after watching The Lord of the Rings (1978), an animated film by Ralph Bakshi that was a part-adaptation of Tolkien's fantasy trilogy.
 When he was 16 years old, Jackson left school and began working full-time as a photo-engraver for a Wellington newspaper, The Evening Post.
 For the seven years he worked there, Jackson lived at home with his parents so he could save as much money as possible to spend on film equipment.
 After two years of work Jackson bought a 16 mm camera, and began shooting a film that later became Bad Taste.